 Top Tips for Managing the Overweight Horse

 Achieving weight loss is certainly not easy and, with horses and ponies, there are a number of additional factors that make it particularly challenging.
 Restricting the feed intake of an animal that has evolved to spend most of its time eating increases the risk of problems such as colic and gastric ulcers, so the key to success is balancing feed intake with calorie restriction.
-Here, we provide some practical tips to help simplify your horse’s weight-loss journey.
+In our latest blog, the Dengie nutrition team provide some practical tips to help simplify your horse’s weight-loss journey.

 Regularly monitoring your horse’s body weight not only lets you keep a close eye on how your management regime is affecting your horse’s waistline, but it’s also important for other management factors such as supplying the correct quantity of wormer.
 Regular weighing makes it much easier to notice whether your horse’s weight is steadily creeping up and therefore allows you to address the problem sooner rather than later, before it becomes an even bigger issue.

 Combine weigh taping with body fat scoring to determine at what weight your horse appears to be in ideal condition.
 Remember – if you can’t easily feel your horse’s ribs and it has a big, apple-shape bottom, it is definitely overweight!